Emily Wilson of the School of Arts & Sciences is cited for her book The Greatest Empire: A Life of Seneca<

 Arts & Humanities

-Tuesday, Dec.
-2, 6-7 p.m.
+Tuesday, Feb.
+3, 6-7 p.m.

-World Cafe Live Upstairs, 3025 Walnut St., Philadelphia
+World Cafe Live Upstairs, 3025 Walnut St.,

-The talk is part of the Penn Lightbulb Café, a free public-lecture series presented by the School of Arts & Sciences and the Office of University Communications that takes arts, humanities and social-sciences scholarship out of the classroom for a night on the town.
+The talk is part of the Penn Lightbulb Café, a free public-lecture series presented by Penn Arts & Sciences and the Office of University Communications that takes arts, humanities and social-sciences scholarship out of the classroom for a night on the town.
 Each hour-long talk begins at 6 p.m. and is followed by an audience Q&A. Café events are free and open to the public.
 Seating is limited.
 Menu items will be available for purchase.

 The Ronald O. Perelman Center for Political Science and Economics has received final design approval from the University of Pennsylvania Board of Trustees.